AlphaDarkmoon/blogspot/README.md

-## Notice
+## Open for every and all types of Contributions.

-The deadline of this project is on 18 September 2023
+Contributors names will be mentioned on README.md as well as on the website [ BLOGSPOT ].